This is Papercrete

 Most of the structures in the world are made of mud, stones and sticks.
 Many of these structures collapse in earthquakes and injure or kill people.

-Here is a photo of the earthquake that struck Turkey in 1999.
-Notice that the dome structure is still standing while most of the other buildings around it have collapsed.
+Remember the earthquake that struck Turkey in 1999.
+The domed structure remained standing while most of the other buildings around them collapsed.